-Though no immediate upgrades are required. consideration should be given to eliminate the thru-the-wall units with split systems or rooftop units.
+Thouah no immediate upgrades are required, consideration should be given to eliminate the thru-the-wall units with split systems or rooftop units.
 The new rooftop units will be more efficient, provide better ventilation, acoustics and temperature control throughout the areas.
-There is, however, an immediate need to provide a cooling system for the administration area and the server room to protect the equipment.
-Consideration should also be given to provide cooling to the classrooms and multi-purpose rooms.
-Vertical, self-contained heating/cooling units are recommended for the classrooms, while multiple rooftop units with heating/cooling are recommended for the larger spaces (multi-purpose room & computer/music).
+There is, however, an immediate need to provide a cooling system for the server room to protect the equipment.
+Consideration should also be given to provide cooling to the classrooms, cafeteria and multi-purpose room.
+Vertical, self-contained heating/cooling units are recommended for the classrooms, while multiple rooftop units with heating/cooling are recommended for the larger spaces. (media center, multi-purpose, music, gym)